chuaindia/Portfolio/README.md

 # My Portfolio

-> Description
 > This is the Portfolio project where one by one different features are introduced following Figma template.
 > This project contains my personal information and all the projects I have built using HTML and CSS.
-> In this part of the project I designed the header section(toolbar) and Headline section
+> In this part of the project I designed the header section(toolbar) and Headline section.

 ## Built With